leapdeck/TurbotideTrivia/README.md

 # 🚤 TurbotideTrivia

 Load up speedboat trivia and throttle!
-This is your go-to game covering all things speedboats—models, engines, legendary events, and engineering wonders. 🌊
+This is your go-to game covering all things electric speedboats, engines, legendary events, and engineering wonders. 🌊

 Dive into a sea of trivia—from full-throttle designs and electric speedboats to racetracks, propellers, and podium glory.
 Whether you're into horsepower stats or sleek hull builds, you'll learn across a range of sea-side facts 🛥️💡